HRUSKA CLINIC SHOE LIST

 Brooks Adrenaline (GTS) 23

 Great overall shoe for average arch individuals for heel, arch, and big toe sense during the gait cycle.
-Best heel counter of current shoe options (average arch category)
+No added cushion (as opposed to the version 24)

 New Balance 860 v13 ** Limited Availability**